Information Technology (A25590I)

-Careers include computer operator, systems analyst, helpdesk technician, helpdesk analyst, computer support specialist, technical support specialist, systems administrator.
-Graduates should qualify for employment in entry-level positions with businesses, educational systems, and governmental agencies that rely on computer systems to manage information.
-Graduates should be prepared to sit for industry recognized certification exams.
+Graduates should qualify for employment in entry-level positions with businesses, educational systems, and governmental agencies that rely on computer systems to design and manage information.
+The program will incorporate the competencies of industry-recognized certification exams.